8 Reasons Sun Moon Lake Is Taiwan's Most Underrated Destination

 7. The Tea Is Legitimately World-Class

-The hills around Sun Moon Lake grow Assam black tea — introduced by the Japanese in the 1920s and perfected over a century.
-The combination of altitude, humidity, and soil produces a tea that's smoother and more complex than most Assam I've had from India.
+The hills around Sun Moon Lake grow Assam black tea — introduced by the Japanese in the 1920s and refined over a century.
+The mix of altitude, humidity, and soil yields a cup that's smoother and more complex than most Assam from India.

-Roadside tea farms sell directly to visitors (200-500 TWD per bag).
-Several offer tasting sessions.
-The Antique Assam Tea Farm on the northeast shore has a tea house with lake views where you can sample before buying.
+Roadside tea farms sell directly to visitors (200-500 TWD per bag), and several offer tasting sessions.
+The Antique Assam Tea Farm on the northeast shore runs a tea house with lake views where you can sample before you buy.

-This isn't the tea you get in bubble tea.
+This isn't the tea hiding in bubble tea.
 This is serious, single-origin, craft-level stuff.

 8. Ci'en Pagoda Rewards the Climb